tinamthomas/ReactApp/README.md

 We're learning react!
 We're gonna do this cool stuff!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts found here:

-In the project directory, you can run:
+In the project directory, you can run

 More updates

+This is how I start the app
 ### `npm start`

 Runs the app in the development mode.\